sukcinitas/random-quote-machine/README.md

 # Random Quote Machine
 An application I have built a while ago while going through [FCC](https://www.freecodecamp.org/) Front End Libraries Projects.
 I was eager to try React.
-App showcases a random quote from 13 I've hardcoded (no intention to use any API).
+The application showcases a random quote from 13 I have hardcoded (I had no intention to use any API).

-Since then I have made some changes - rewritten CSS in Sass (for practise), added functionality of selecting another quote on right arrow key press.
+Since then I have made some changes - rewritten CSS in Sass (for practice), added functionality of selecting another quote on a right arrow key press.
 I have decided to set up React development environment with Webpack, Babel (for practice as well).

 ----
 ## Technologies